apache/apisix/docs/en/latest/plugins/google-logging.md

 ## Name

-`google-logging` plugin is used to send the request log of `Apache APISIX` to the [Google Cloud Logging Service](https://cloud.google.com/logging/).
+`google-logging` plugin is used to send the access log of `Apache APISIX` to the [Google Cloud Logging Service](https://cloud.google.com/logging/).

 This plugin provides the ability to push Log data as a batch to Google Cloud logging Service.